justinmc/jQuery-Open-Carousel/README.md

 Open Carousel has a few basic features that many users will find themselves needing.

+### Responsive

+Open Carousel calculates the positions to moves slides to dynamically, so TODO

 ### Links to Slides

 Many people will want to include forward/back buttons to allow their users to navigate, or even more advanced things like first/last buttons or links to specific slides (like if you want linked thumbnails representing each slide).
 This is all easily possible using the link system.